Background Image for Header:

 Details & Enter

-Students that graduate in December 2019 are eligible to compete, but MUST attend all mandatory functions related to the competition during the spring of 2020.
-To be eligible for advancement in the competition, all submitted business proposals must be incorporated and based in West Virginia, but there are no restrictions of the geographic location(s) as to where business operations shall occur.
+Students that graduate in December 2021 are eligible to compete, but MUST attend all mandatory functions related to the competition during the spring of 2022.

 The Statewide Collegiate Business Plan Competition is committed to undertaking a practical and reasonable effort to protect any confidential and proprietary information provided by participants.
 Finalists will receive guidance on intellectual property and an overview of best practices will be included in the workshop materials.
 Judges in all rounds are asked to acknowledge and agree to be bound by confidentiality terms.
 Final round judges and semi-final judges will sign hard copy confidentiality agreements at the event.
 All participants do acknowledge the public nature of a business plan competition and assume all risk associated with any disclosure during the course of the competition.